 There are numerous places to learn how to make lanterns in Hoian.
 These workshops are scheduled at certain times in the day.
 First of all, you and your kids will receive the read-made bamboo lamp frames.
 Afterward, choose your favorite fabric and color before stretching the glue onto the frame.
 It takes roughly 40.000 VND per person to get one done with the help of a local artist.
 This is not only a souvenir but also a useful decorative item to light up your home.
 Apart from lantern making, Hoian is the paradise for cuisine, attractions, and outdoor activities that your kids will surely love.

 4. Enjoy the Seascape Vista from a Phu Quoc Cable Car

 Phu Quoc is home to the world’s longest cable car.
 Because of such, riding in one of these is the best thing to do in Vietnam if you have kids along.
 The whole system lasts for 8 kilometers and connects two scenic islands in An Thoi archipelago.
 This group of islands belongs to the Southern tip of Vietnam with a mesmerizing seascape.

 The whole trip in the cable car only lasts for 15 minutes.
 Sitting in a spacious cable car made of glass and looking out the sky is such a memorable experience.
-Meanwhile, the landscape down below is covered by the vast fishing villages and hundreds of boats.
+Meanwhile, the landscape down below is covered by vast fishing villages and hundreds of boats.
 The entire picture becomes such a peaceful paper on water.
 Located at the end of the cable car system is a white sandy beach of Thom Island.
-Take this chance to immerse into the deep blue sea for absolute relaxation.
+Take this chance to immerse in the deep blue sea for absolute relaxation.